ninolam/landing-in-real-art/CMS.md

 <img src="./public/img/firebaseProcedure/FB_Panels.png" >

 <b>
-You must absolutely respect this rule otherwise the website will not work.
+You must absolutely respect this rule otherwise the website will not work.<br>
 So here, 2 panels called _1_ and _2_ both in "Firestore DB" & "Storage"
 </b>